Accelergy-Project/hwcomponents/README.md

 is part of the [CiMLoop](https://github.com/mit-emze/cimloop) project.
 Key features in HWComponents include:

-- A simple Python API for writing energy, area, and leakage power estimators.
-New estimators can be written in minutes.
+- A simple Python API for writing energy, area, and leakage power models.
+New models can be written in minutes.
 - Automatic scaling of parameters to different configurations, including scaling to different technology nodes.
 - Pythonic interfaces for finding components, picking the best components for a given request, and more.
 - Automatic gathering of components from available Python packages.
-This includes support for different estimators in virtual environments.
+This includes support for different models in virtual environments.

 Components are also compatible with [Accelergy](https://github.com/accelergy-project/accelergy).